 So, as of the 19th, the Tower of London held not only Thomas Seymour but also his two ‘conspirators’ Sharington and Fowler.
 We will learn more about their involvement as this story continues to unfold.

-At some point in the last two days Thomas Seymour wrote to his lawyer/council Richard Weston from the Tower.
+At some point in the previous two days Thomas Seymour wrote to his lawyer/council Richard Weston from the Tower.
 On the 19th Weston replied to his master’s letter and stated he would try to get many good men to vouch for him.
-Unfortunately for Seymour this would be a battle Weston could not win for his master – the wheel of misfortune was already turning.
+Unfortunately, for Seymour, this would be a battle Weston could not win for his master – the wheel of misfortune was already turning.
 Neither of the men could have prepared for the swiftness of his ‘guilt’.